canvas-ai/canvas/README.md

 - I never really liked the "desktop" UI/UX, stacked nor tiled, and now [due to more mature libraries, better tooling in general, AI] it is finally feasible to experiment on my own implementation without burning 1/4 of an average human lifespan while doing so
 - I never liked the rigidness of a flat, "static" file system hierarchy, always wanted to have dynamic "views" on top of my data without unwanted duplication or too much manual effort(this dates back to 2007? at that time I found out msft once worked on a similar - fs as a db - concept)
 - I kept collecting \_RESTORE\_ and \_TO\_SORT\_ folders within other random \_TO\_SORT\_ folders, had data on a growing number of USB sticks, memory cards, \<random cloud provider\> instances and computers at work and in our household.
 I want to know where my rare-studio-recording-2008.mp3 is located("asus mp3 player", smb://nas.lan/some/random/folder, file://deviceid/foo/bar/baz/Downloads, timecapsule gps coordinates :)
-- I want to have a working "roaming profile" experience across all my devices running linux and windows.
+- I want to have a working "roaming profile" experience across all my devices.
 On linux, ideally container-based applications I can freeze on logout/undock and unfreeze on a different linux machine(main motivation behind my iolinux distro experiment ~2017-2018)
 - I want to easily discover peers, share files and collaborate on documents hosted publicly or on my own infrastructure
 - I want to use all my computing devices seamlessly; export an application menu, toolbox or applet(music player of my HiFi-connected pc) to my phone or tablet, have my Canvas timeline on my phone so that whenever I search for some emails or notes, I can easily use swipe and zoom gestures to zoom into the time-frame of interest and filter out data I work on on my main workstation
 - Pin devices to specific workspaces or contexts(fe my work nb to universe://work)
-- Have a workforce of personal Canvas-integrated AI assistants(agents) that would keep track and monitor various contexts(tasks), notify me and do basic tasks autonomously
+- Have a workforce of personal Canvas-integrated context-aware, portable(as in, workstation->nb->phone->car->workstation) AI assistants that would keep track and monitor various tasks, notify me and work on basic tasks autonomously(not really an innovative idea, we'll see how the actually important realization part turns out!)
 - Enable easy integration with other non-context-aware applications(kde/plasma activities were close but not close enough)

 ## Architecture